[Rituals Under Occupation by Sliman Mansour ]

 While profiteering from war is hardly a new phenomenon, the military urbanism Beinin refers to, drawing on the work of Stephen Graham, has a profit margin dependent on the level of devastation its technologies have wrought, proving it to be battle tested to a level that far exceeds legal and moral limits.
 As mentioned above, universities play a key role in this economy of occupation and genocide.

-Returning to the topic of apartheid and racial discrimination, the Academic Senate at UBC has a choice to make in terms of the values, ethics and norms it will choose to uphold should the motion on suspending ties ever make it to a meeting for debate.
-(And the resistance to even having a special meeting to discuss and debate the motion certainly does not bode well for a capacious understanding of what the public university is for, and its role in upholding free and rigorous debate on precisely such matters).
-Unlike the last time this came up, in 2024, this motion more directly implicates the legal obligations of the University.
+The Academic Senate at UBC has a choice to make in terms of the values, ethics and norms it will choose to uphold should the motion on suspending ties ever make it to a meeting for debate.
+(And the resistance among some senators to even having a special meeting to discuss and debate the motion certainly does not bode well for a capacious understanding of what the public university is for, and its role in upholding free and rigorous debate on precisely such matters).
+Unlike the last time this came up, in June 2024, this motion more directly implicates the legal obligations of the University.
 If Palestinian, Arab or Muslim students or faculty were to travel on exchange to an Israeli university, they would risk detention, imprisonment, deportation, harassment, physical violence, and prosecution, in a way that other students and faculty would not.
-In fact, entry through Tel Aviv airport is currently prohibited for Palestinian Canadians.
+Canadian students and faculty would also face discrimination based on freedom of expression and political belief, given the law passed in February 2025 by the Knesset, the Entry to Israel Law (Amendment No. 4), which bars entry to anyone who “has called for a boycott of the State of Israel” or anyone who has “supported the prosecution of Israeli citizens in foreign courts or international tribunals for actions taken in their official capacity in the Israeli military or security agencies.”
+(The latter of which has been a strategy to hold Israeli soldiers who hold dual citizenship to account for war crimes).
+In fact, entry through Tel Aviv airport is currently prohibited altogether for Palestinian Canadians.
 On its face, such faculty and student exchanges fall or risk falling afoul of the BC Human Rights Code and UBC anti-discrimination policies, which the Academic Senate has a duty to uphold and abide by.

-Beyond this, there are the questions of standing on the right side of history and taking action where one can to bring an end to apartheid practices and racial discrimination, particularly in places that UBC has direct affiliations with.
+Beyond this, there is the question of standing on the right side of history and taking action where one can to bring an end to apartheid practices and racial discrimination, particularly in places that UBC has direct affiliations with.
 A kind of Sartrean bad faith seems to pervade our institutional contexts.
-Having watched my colleagues in the law school do their best to not even discuss the matter, it is clear and obvious that many people foreclose any possibilities of even entertaining positive action where there is a risk of alienating or disturbing people subscribing to Zionist views, or even the ‘two-siders’ or even those who don’t quite see Palestinians as deserving of equal rights.
-And when scaled up, this refusal to see and acknowledge reality – and crucially, to act where possible – offers some explanatory value for how and why liberal legal norms are in a state of decay.
+Having watched many of my colleagues in the law school do their best to not even discuss the matter, it is clear and obvious that many people foreclose any possibilities of even entertaining positive action where there is a risk of alienating or disturbing people subscribing to Zionist views, or even the ‘two-siders’ or even those who don’t quite see Palestinians as deserving of equal rights.
+When scaled up, this disavowal of reality – and crucially, to act where possible to effect positive change – offers some explanatory value for how and why liberal legal norms are in a state of accelerating decay.
 Whilst the moral and ethical arguments have similarly not swayed many faculty senators, one would hope that the duty to uphold the rule of law might carry some weight, or even be understood as the basic minimum required for equality between all members of the UBC community.
 To fail on this basic matter would be more than merely regrettable.